leolellisr/poke_RL/README.md

 * By standard, Pokémon is a stochastic game:
   * One move can have an accuracy value less than 100%, then this move has a probability to be missed;
+  *   * Some moves have [additional effects](https://bulbapedia.bulbagarden.net/wiki/Additional_effect). e.g.: Iron Head have 30% chance of flinching the target (target cannot move in the turn);
   * The damage moves (attacks) have the following [damage calculation](https://bulbapedia.bulbagarden.net/wiki/Damage):
   ![Damage](https://wikimedia.org/api/rest_v1/media/math/render/svg/b8c51fed93bb9a80ae8febc13700a40b8a5da402)
-  * Some moves have [additional effects](https://bulbapedia.bulbagarden.net/wiki/Additional_effect). e.g.: Iron Head have 30% chance of flinching the target (target cannot move in the turn).

  where:
   *  **[Level](https://bulbapedia.bulbagarden.net/wiki/Level)** (the level of the attacking Pokémon);